 The Company is incorporated in England but operates in other countries through foreign subsidiaries and contractual arrangements.
-Craig Brown, Director & Chief Executive Officer is based in the United Kingdom while Weili Tang, Non-Executive Chairman, is based in the People's Republic of China (PRC), and Adam Jones, Non-Executive Director, is based in Victoria, Australia.
+Craig Brown, Director & Chief Executive Officer was based in the United Kingdom while Weili Tang, Non-Executive Chairman, is based in the People's Republic of China (PRC), Adam Jones, Non-Executive Director, is based in Victoria, Australia, Dr Trevor George Davenport, is based in Guernsey and Andrew Scott, Non-Executive Director, is based in New Zealand.
 The corporate structure of the Group reflects its present and historical activities and the requirement, where appropriate, to have incorporated entities in particular countries.

 The Group's past exploration activity in Argentina has been undertaken through an Argentinian wholly owned subsidiary, Ochre Mining SA.
-During the year, Ochre Mining SA was sold.
+During the prior year, Ochre Mining SA was sold.
 There are two dormant subsidiaries, both registered in the USA, which relate to past projects.